-- Promote the leadership of ACE-DV within the movement to end domestic violence.
+- Promote the leadership of ACE-DV within the movement to end domestic violence and beyond.

-- Be a resource to those seeking technical assistance, training, and guidance related to this issue.
+- Provide technical assistance, training, and guidance related to this issue.

-- Promote the development of trauma-informed research and information that influences policy and practice impacting children exposed.
+- Support the development of trauma-informed, culturally-responsive, asset-based research and information to influence policy and practice impacting children exposed.

-Read more about the Purpose, Goals, and Beliefs of the ACE-DV Leadership Forum.
+Read more about the Purpose, Goals, and Beliefs of the ACE-DV Leadership Forum (Updated April 2016).

 Members of the ACE-DV Leadership Forum are available to provide technical assistance and training, serve as project advisors, write or review materials, and for consultation on the development of research, programs, and policies that may impact the lives of children exposed to domestic violence.